InseeFr/Trevas/docs/en/usage.md

 ### Bindings JSON model

-Scalar objects & datasets are enable into JSON bindings.
+Scalar objects & datasets are enabled into JSON bindings.

 To include a Dataset, you have to respect the following model: